casualdataenjoyer/casualdataenjoyer/README.md

 Hello World, my name is Joel

+Passionate about Big Data, insights, optimisation, and AI

 Currently working on:
 - Codecademy's Data Scientist: Machine Learning specialisation
 - Coursera's Machine Learning Engineering for Production (MLOps) Specialization by Andrew Ng

-Passionate about data, insights, optimisation, and AI.

 Personal projects:
 1) Telegram Event Planner - a telegram bot that makes it easier for group chats to plan events